Government urged to support 1.9 million furloughed workers as scheme winds down

 The National Institute of Economic and Social Research (NIESR) is predicting the official jobless rate will rise around half a percentage point after furlough ends, meaning another 160,000 people out of work.

-Problems are expected to be concentrated in particular industries and affect younger workers and those approaching retirement.
+Problems are expected to be concentrated in particular industries and to affect younger workers and those approaching retirement.

 The pandemic has exacerbated an existing mismatch between the skills that employers need and the ones that UK workers have.